 Their trajectory has been nothing short of intriguing.
 After releasing their debut mini-album 'Modus Operandi’, Drum Media declared: “These kids have the chops.
 Two years and they’ll be spitting fire.
 Six songs so full of ideas all over in barely over 15 minutes just aren’t enough.”
 Hand selected by Triple J Unearthed to support Eagles of Death Metal on their Australian tour they were also finalists in both the Rock Category and The Courier-Mail People’s Choice Award at the Q Song Awards.

-Brilliant and promising in the earlier years, their music has continued to develop behind the scenes to create work of exceptional quality.
-‘Whispers From The Wickerman’ will be unveiled in 2020.
-This collection of gritty crunch rock produced by acclaimed UK/Australian producer Steve James, will affirm the welcome return of BoWsER.
+Brilliant and promising in their early years, their music has continued to gestate behind the scenes to create work of exceptional quality.
+More than a decade after their previous release; ‘Whispers From The Wickerman’ will be unveiled in 2021.
+This collection of gritty crunch rock produced by acclaimed UK/ Australian producer Steve James, will affirm the welcome return of boWsER.

 ‘Hits with a punch.
 In a good way.’
 Richard Kingsmill